carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 In this way we can 'sip' at our quota and make sure we can work all month.

-In
-that case, we can take a sample of the 'firehose' to make sure that we go back in time as far back as the Twitter API allows:
+We can also take a completely random sample of the 'firehose' to make sure that we go back in time as far back as the Twitter API allows:

 ~~~
 twarc2 sample